-Updating a ScanCentral Client
+Updating a Client

 Important!
-If your ScanCentral Controller version is later than your Fortify Static Code Analyzer installation version, Fortify recommends that you update the ScanCentral client to the same version as the ScanCentral Controller.
+If your Controller version is later than your Fortify Static Code Analyzer installation version, Fortify recommends that you update the ScanCentral SAST client to the same version as the ScanCentral Controller.
 This ensures you are running the most recent code.

-To update a standalone ScanCentral client (independent of Fortify Static Code Analyzer):
+To update a standalone client (independent of Fortify Static Code Analyzer):

-• Delete the client, and then extract the Fortify_ScanCentral_Client<version>x64.zip file to any directory on the machine.
+- Delete the client, and then extract the Fortify_ScanCentral_Client<version> x64.zip file to any directory on the machine.
+Or. - Extract the contents of the Fortify_ScanCentral_Client<version>x64.zip file on top of the existing client.

-Or,

-• Extract the contents of the Fortify_ScanCentral_Client<version>x64.zip file on top of the existing client.

-To update a ScanCentral client that resides on the same machine as Fortify Static Code Analyzer:
+To update an embedded client that resides on the same machine as Fortify Static Code Analyzer:

-1. Log on to the build machine using credentials for an account that is not an administrator account or root.
+- 1. Log on to the build machine using credentials for an account that is not an administrator account or root. - 2.
+Back up the following directories: